NikkelM/Todo-PR-Checker/README.md

 ruby ./app.rb
 ```

-If you have installed the app in a repository, and set up the webhooks correctly, you should now see the app receiving events when you create or update a Pull Request as such:
+If you have correctly created and installed the app in a repository, and set up the webhooks correctly, you should now see the app receiving events like these when you create or update a Pull Request:

 ```text
 D, [2024-02-05T14:04:28.359807 #26008] DEBUG -- : ---- received event check_suite